n-leo/mm2SANS/README.md

 Calculation of SANS scattering patterns from micromagnetic simulations.

+## Disclaimer

-In development, so please use with care, and let me know of obivous bugs.
+This code is a heavy work in progress, so use it with care, and please let me know if you find any bugs ;-).

 ## Installation